anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 ## Assignments

 ### Problem sets

+The primary course assessments are four problem sets, including the final capstone problem set.
+Each problem set will require students to apply knowledge of statistical concepts, conduct substantive statistical analyses, present and interpret results.
+Problem sets will also be designed to introduce students to some of the thorny data challenges that inevitably arise in real research projects.
+The final, capstone problem set will require students to conduct the major components of an empirical regression analysis, from research question and variable collection to modeling, presentation, and interpretation.
+Additionally, the capstone problem set will require students to critically evaluate an empirical journal article that utilized the same data sources to answer the same research question.

 ### Attendance and participation

 ## Grading scale

 # Course schedule

 # Course policies

 ?
-Put inclusive environment/respect for diversity stuff here or in its own level-1 heading
+Put inclusive environment/respect for diversity here or in its own level-1 heading

 ## Classroom environment
 ## Online Collaboration/Netiquette